 Fund Management produces its own RTS 28 Report while GIS & Insurance and WM receive the RTS 28 Report from Back Office once the correctness of the extraction process from Olympic and the correctness of the data contained have been checked.
-GIS&Insurance and WM also carry out the initial data checks.
-Afterwards the reports are collected, verified and validated by Treasury (the responsibilities within the production and monitoring of RTS28 report are detailed in the paragraph 11.
-(Monitoring and review).
+GIS & Insurance and WM also carry out the initial data checks.
+Afterwards the reports are collected, verified and validated by Treasury.